Asbestos.com is the nation’s most trusted mesothelioma resource

 For example, rent at an assisted living facility is not covered by the VA, but veterans may use compensation received through the VA and other government programs, such as disability compensation, Medicare and Medicaid, to pay for it.

-Additional sources of compensation to pay for copays and other costs include a VA pension, VA Aid and Attendance and mesothelioma compensation accessed through asbestos trust funds and mesothelioma legal claims.
+Additional sources of compensation to pay for copays and other costs include a VA pension, VA Aid and Attendance and mesothelioma compensation accessed through an asbestos trust fund list and mesothelioma legal claims.
 Veterans may also apply for the VA Fiduciary Program to get their finances in order and maximize benefits offered through the VA.

 The VA offers a variety of services that benefit veterans with mesothelioma through its Geriatric and Extended Care programs.
 Caregivers and loved ones may also access supportive services through the VA, including monthly compensation, mental health care and respite care.